Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Introduction

 \subsection{Structure of the paper}

 The paper is structured as follows.
 In section \ref{sec:gammamodel} we review the $\gamma$-model and its mapping to a classical spin chain.
 We derive the gap equation and the Hessian matrix needed to do our analysis.
-In section \ref{sec:math}, we present the mathematical argument for the truncation of the Hessian matrix.
-Section \ref{sec:lower} introduces the lower bounds for the transition temperatures using the Interlacing Eigenvalue theorem.
-In section \ref{sec:upper}, we use the Gershgorin Circle theorem to establish an upper bound for the transition temperature.
-Summary and the conclusions are presented in the section \ref{sec:summary}.
+In section \ref{sec:math}, we present the mathematical argument for the truncation of the Hessian matrix based on the framework established in \cite{Kiessling2025}.
+In section \ref{sec:lower}, we reproduce the results from \cite{Kiessling2025} for the lower bounds on the transition temperature using the Rayleigh-Ritz variational method directly on the truncated Hessian.
+Section \ref{sec:upper} contains our main result.
+We use the Gershgorin Circle theorem to establish an upper bound for the transition temperature.
+The summary and conclusions are presented in section \ref{sec:summary}.